testjiho/innovative-fraud-detection/Hands-on lab/HOL step-by step - Cosmos DB real-time advanced analytics.md

    If the `ONLY_WRITE_TO_COSMOS_DB` property is set to `true`, no records will be sent to the Event Hubs instances.
 Default value is `false`.

-4. Copy your Event Hub connection string value you saved during the steps you completed in the before the hands-on lab setup guide.
+4. Copy your Event Hub connection string value you copied from the `Sender` policy and saved during the steps you completed in the before the hands-on lab setup guide.
 Paste this value into the double-quotes located next to `EVENT_HUB_1_CONNECTION_STRING`.

    ![The Event Hub connection string is pasted in appsettings.json.](media/event-hub-connection-string.png 'appsettings.json')